 So that's why we called them.
-Because if this is so readily apparent and horrible that Mr. Lakeman and Mr. Mathahs are liars when they say they didn't recognize the harm that flowed from it, why didn't Dorothy Sims, Kosloy, and the other one, can't even think of her name, why didn't they bring it up 1 2 and stop it?
-Because it simply was not apparent and known even to these practicing nurses.
-3 Before I move on to the murder -- murder part of the 4 case, I just want to be positive.
-I'm not -- and of course, 5 after -- after March was when -- well, I did forget one.
-6 Another reason I had Dorothy Sims come, Exhibit CC1.
-Just --7 8 just to -- so we didn't just have the testimony of Dr. Nemec 9 and the other witnesses that this was going on at all of the 10 other facilities, this investigation took place.
-MR. STAUDAHER: Your Honor, I'm going to object to 11 12 I don't think that was the testimony, all of the other 13 facilities.
+Because if this is so readily apparent and horrible that Mr. Lakeman and Mr. Mathahs are liars when they say they didn't recognize the harm that flowed from it, why didn't Dorothy Sims, Kosloy, and the other one, can't even think of her name, why didn't they bring it up 1 and stop it?
+Because it simply was not apparent and known 2 even to these practicing nurses.
+3 Before I move on to the murder -- murder part of the 5 case, I just want to be positive.
+I'm not -- and of course, after -- after March was when -- well, I did forget one.
+6 7 Another reason I had Dorothy Sims come, Exhibit CC1.
+Just --8 just to -- so we didn't just have the testimony of Dr. Nemec and the other witnesses that this was going on at all of the 9 other facilities, this investigation took place.
+10 11 MR. STAUDAHER: Your Honor, I'm going to object to that.
+I don't think that was the testimony, all of the other 12 facilities.
 What facilities are we talking about?
-14 THE COURT: All right.
-Well, that -- that's -- I'm 15 not sure that was the testimony.
-16 MR. WRIGHT: Okav.
-17 THE COURT: So that's sustained.
-But, again, ladies 18 and gentlemen, I'll remind you that it's your recollection 19 that's important.
-20 MR. WRIGHT: Well, their objection is well taken. don't mean all of the other facilities.
-I mean, the 21 22 facilities that the witnesses testified to, Sunrise, Southwest Medical Associates, Gastrointestinal Diagnostic Center on 23 Maryland Parkway.
-It was where the witnesses said -- and Dr. 24 was a common practice until all of this happened and everyone woke up to it.
+13 THE COURT: All right.
+Well, that -- that's -- I'm 14 15 not sure that was the testimony.
+MR. WRIGHT: Okay.
+16 17 THE COURT: So that's sustained.
+But, again, ladies 18 and gentlemen, I'll remind you that it's your recollection that's important.
+19 MR. WRIGHT: Well, their objection is well taken.
+20 don't mean all of the other facilities.
+I mean, the 21 facilities that the witnesses testified to, Sunrise, Southwest 22 23 Medical Associates, Gastrointestinal Diagnostic Center on 24 Maryland Parkway.
+It was where the witnesses said -- and Dr. Frank Nemec at the hospitals that he practiced at -- that this was a common practice until all of this happened and everyone woke up to it.